 - Integration with Sensors;

 FleetBip software is an open-source and free fleet management software.
 It has many capabilities, including inventory management, work order management, fleet maintenance tracking, and much more.
 It also boasts unlimited users and, unfortunately, lacks GPS tracking.
 FleetBip Company is a small company as compared to some of the industry leaders.
 This option is the more cost-effective option for smaller operators.

-- Completely free / cost-effective
+- Completely free / cost-effective;

-- Asset and contact management;
+- Asset and contract management;

 - Unlimited users

 Fleetco is another free option.
 It is a web-based system, thus can be accessed from any computer.
 Key features include fuel records, maintenance/inspection, inventory, expense reports, and much more.
 This software is a bit more technical and requires more technical knowledge from managers.
 This is another cost-effective solution.

 - Multi-user and multi-language

 - No real-time GPS tracking;

 Best is always a very subjective term.
 Therefore, the best software for you will be the software that gives you the best return on your investment of time and money.
 For a smaller operation with limited needs, then simple software would be advisable.
 For a larger operation, a robust and comprehensive software would be best, including perhaps a fleet management software with integrated ERP functions.

 There are many costs associated with a fleet management solution.
 First, we need to look at human resources such as the fleet manager as well as the mechanics doing fleet maintenance.
 Secondly, there are software costs.
 The costs will vary with the size of the fleet.
 A good rule of thumb is to calculate $20 a month per vehicle for a comprehensive software solution.

 In conclusion, we hope this article helps you learn more about the different free fleet management software options.
 Our goal is to provide value to our readers to help them make the best decision possible.